 These Awards recognize excellence in nonfiction that exemplifies the literary grace and commitment to serious research and social concern that characterized the work of the awards' Pulitzer Prize-winning namesake, J. Anthony Lukas.
-Four awards are given: two J. Anthony Lukas Work-In-Progress Awards ($25,000 each), the J. Anthony Lukas Book Prize ($10,000) and the Mark Lynton History Prize ($10,000) and Lynton Scholarship Program (two @ $5,000).
+Four awards are given: J. Anthony Lukas Work-In-Progress Awards (two @ $25,000), J. Anthony Lukas Book Prize ($10,000), Mark Lynton History Prize ($10,000) and Lynton Scholarship Program (two @ $5,000).

 John B. Oakes Award for Distinguished Environmental Journalism

 Award is given annually for print, radio, broadcast and digital reporting that makes an exceptional contribution to public understanding of environmental issues.
 Entries must be initially published in the United States.
 Winner receives a $5,000 prize.
-The Oakes Award is funded by an endowment donated by friends and family of John B. Oakes.
-Entries are judged by an independent committee of journalists and environmental specialists.
+Two finalists receive $1500 each.

 John Chancellor Award for Excellence in Journalism

 This $25,000 award is presented annually to a reporter with courage and integrity for cumulative professional accomplishments.
 The prize honors the legacy of pioneering television correspondent and longtime NBC News anchor John Chancellor.
 To be entered for consideration, journalists must be nominated.

 John M. Collier Award for Forest History Journalism